run2bizdocs/docs-1/en/docs/citsmart-esp-8/3-additional-features/dashboards-and-smart-reports/configuration/build-maintain-smart-report.md

     To create a Sub Report (Drill) the "Report Type" should be " Pie Chart "or" Bar Chart ".

+4- Define the module (functionality) where the report being created will be
+    displayed:

    •	N/A: select this option if you want the report not to be displayed in any module;

    •	General: select this option to display the report in one or more modules, where you want the report to be displayed (Configuration, Incidentes/Requestes, Incidents/Requests (chart), Release, Change, Problem);

    •	Specific: select a single module where you want the report to be displayed (Configuration, Incidentes/Requestes, Incidents/Requests (chart), Release, Change, Problem).

 4-  Define the module (functionality) where the report being created will be